rmzetti/hover-exec/README.md

 ```

 ---
-All the codeblocks above can be executed using `eval` instead of `vm`, eg.
+All the code blocks above can be executed using `eval` instead of `vm`, eg.

 ```js :eval
 //js :eval // javascript regex tester using eval